-Flexible start days by arrangement between May and October 2016.
+Flexible start days by arrangement between May and October 2018 (no stays possible 22nd August-3rd September).
 Minimum stay 4 days/3 nights, additional nights optional.

 Full board vs Self-catering: Guests may choose either full board or self-catering (with provisions provided) for all nights or some nights of their stay.
 Typically on Day 1 and Day 2 you will be given an introduction to preparing your own food and may wish for subsequent days to choose self-catering option.
 Self-catering options for all nights is intended for guests with some previous bushcraft experience/comfortable with preparing meals over open fire, etc. Whichever option is chosen, assistance and advice from your local hosts is always available if required.
 Minimum stay 3 nights.

 Three or more nights in family rooms at forest farm.
 Shared bathroom/WC.
 For one or more nights, all or some participants may choose to sleep in tents close to the farm.
-Additional nights also have accommodation in forest farm and daily bushcraft activities (unless choosing Wilderness Cabin option as outlined below).
+Additional nights also have accommodation in forest farm and daily bushcraft activities.

 Tents (suitable for up to 4 children or 3 adults/tent), sleeping bags and sleeping mats are provided for participants who wish to sleep in tents on one or more nights.
 An inflatable mattress is also available to borrow on request.

 - Full Board option: All meals from dinner on arrival day to breakfast on departure day.
 Ingredients used are organic and sourced from the local area, the farm itself and also gathered from the forest during the tour as far as possible.
 Please let us know in advance if you have any special dietary requirements.
 Everyone will assist in collection and preparation of some foods and as far as possible guests will prepare own meals under the guidance and instruction of your hosts.